Links on Android Authority may earn us a commission. Learn more.

 As good as that first slate of Apple TV Plus shows was, plenty more great TV followed.

 M. Night Shyamalan’s Servant has to be one of the great, unsung TV masterpieces of the day.
 The series follows a couple who hires a nanny to look after their baby, a life-like replica of the child they lost, only for the child to miraculously come to life.
-What follows is two seasons (so far) of completely unpredictable twists and turns, all steeped in a brilliant, gothic ambiance.
+What follows is three seasons (with a fourth on the way) of completely unpredictable twists and turns, all steeped in a brilliant, gothic ambiance.
 Shyamalan is joined behind the camera by some big horror names like Nimród Antal and Julia Ducournau.

 And of course, Ted Lasso has earned its reputation as a refreshingly upbeat and absolutely hilarious comedy, with the season 2 premiere bringing in the biggest audience of any Apple Plus original movie or TV show.
 The fish-out-of-water show follows an American football coach tasked with heading up a British soccer — er, football — club despite no knowledge of the game or expertise save for an infectious enthusiasm and stand-up sense of sportsmanship.